vitekkor/ast-kotlin-VorPAL-Internship/README.md

 # ast-kotlin-VorPAL-Internship

-## Use
+## Usage

 Just enter the path to the folder with the project on Kotlin or to the separate file (s).

-optional arguments:
+ Command Line: `KOTLIN-PROJECT-OR-FILE... [-x XML] [-j JSON] [-y YAML]`

+- `-h, --help`               show this help message and exit
--x,--xml - path to the report file in xml format
+- `-x XML, --xml XML`        Path to xml report file

--j, --json - path to the report file in json format
+- `-j JSON, --json JSON`     Path to json report file

--y, --yaml - path to the report file in yaml format
+- `-y YAML, --yaml YAML`     Path to yaml report file

+positional arguments:
+  KOTLIN-PROJECT-OR-FILE   Paths to kotlin projects or files

+If the arguments are incorrect, a corresponding error message is generated